Chagres River: History

 The Spanish commander Diego Cueto and his helmsman, Pedro de Umbria, visited the region in 1506.
 The Chagres River was explored in 1527 by Hernando de la Serna, who founded the town of Chagres at its mouth and built the fortress of San Lorenzo.
 Goods were transported on foot from Panama City to the town of Cruces on the rio Chagres, and from there by sailboats on the river all the way to its mouth.
 This path, called Camino de Cruces, was very popular until the 18th century.

-The pirate Henry Morgan traveled the Chagres River to attack Panama City in 1670–71.
+The pirate Henry Morgan travelled the Chagres River to attack Panama City in 1670–71.

-Not much attention was focused on the river until the late 19th century, this time as part of the planning for construction of the Panama Canal.
-The Chagres River is the Panama Canal's chief source of water.
+A string of towns developed along the river since the times of Spanish presence in the isthmus, all of which grew in importance during the mid-19th century when the river became an important route of transportation for travelers that cruised its waters as a shortcut to reach the West coast of the USA during the California gold rush.
+In the later part of the century, the French would use the towns and the river to guide the planning and the construction of the Panama Canal.
+Later, in the early 1900s, all the existing towns along the river were dismantled during the USA's final stage of the canal's construction.
+The USA erased a rich history from the area's geography alongside the river, as explored in the book: "Erased: The Untold Story of the Panama Canal" by scholar Marixa Lasso.

-The river's upper basin is covered by dense tropical forests.
+The Chagres River is currently the Panama Canal's chief source of water and the river's upper basin is covered by dense tropical forests.
 To protect that ecosystem, Panama created Chagres National Park in 1985.

+In June 2020, a bulk carrier named "Bluebill" struck a railway bridge crossing the Chagres River, near Gamboa, severely damaging the bridge and severing the rail route about midway between the Pacific and Atlantic terminals.